 Deteriorating or weak economic conditions, or a forecast for the same, can trigger changes in inventory stocking at retail customers.
 This may in turn lead to a reduction in model offerings and/or out of stock situations.
 If a retail customer of the Company does not have adequate supply of the Company's products to offer for sale in a retail store, consumers may choose another competitive model instead.
 Customers operating retail stores anticipate future sales demands and stock inventory accordingly.
-Whenever a general economic slowdown occurs, at both the domestic and/or foreign level, sales volume levels and re-order volume levels change.
-These changes directly impact the Company's sales and profitability.
-The Company is not in a position to determine how it will be affected by these circumstances, how extensive the effects may be, or for how long the Company may be impacted by these circumstances.
-The Company's customers respond to changes in economic conditions and any adverse changes in economic conditions can therefore restrict product placement, availability, sales, replenishment and ultimately profitability.
+Decreases in customer stocking levels or reorder quantities directly impact the Company's sales and profitability.
+The

+Company is not in a position to determine how it will be affected by these circumstances, how extensive the effects may be, or for how long the Company may be negatively impacted by these circumstances.
+Any adverse changes in economic conditions can therefore restrict product placement, availability, sales, replenishment and ultimately profitability.
 These conditions exist domestically and internationally.